Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Background

 \subsection{Development of V2X Communications}

-The initial technologies for vehicular communications primarily encompasses vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) modes.
+The initial technologies for vehicular communications primarily encompass vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) modes.
 V2V communications enable vehicles to exchange information amongst themselves, whereas V2I communications facilitate information access via roadside units (RSUs).
-With the advent of Internet of Things (IoT) technologies, the concept of vehicle-to-everything (V2X) communications have emerged, which is crucial for enabling collaborative perception in autonomous driving.
-The V2X communications could be enabled by various technologies, such as edge computing-enabled V2X communications and the 6G-enabled V2X communications.

-In modern collaborative perception systems, it is essential to store and process data collected from various sensors.
-While cloud computing and data centers, connected through V2X communications, are commonly used for this purpose, the latency is often too long for real-time applications.
-Edge computing, which processes data closer to the data source at the network's edge, offers a solution by reducing latency and enhancing response time.
-Furthermore, 6G is set to play a pivotal role in future CAVs.
-6G-enabled V2X communication promises ultra-low latency, high data transmission rates, and reliable connections, with greater energy and spectrum efficiency than previous generations of wireless communications.
+With the advent of Internet of Things (IoT) technologies, the concept of vehicle-to-everything (V2X) communications has emerged, which is crucial for enabling collaborative perception in autonomous driving. {For example, dedicated short-range communications (DSRC) technology is specifically designed for vehicular communications, which can enable V2V and V2I communications.
+In addition, 5G NR-V2X is another promising technology to support both cellular and direct communications, including sidelink communications.
+However, the development of V2X communications faces several challenges, such as high mobility, dynamic network topology, and frequent handovers, which can result in high latency and packet loss.} In order to tackle these challenges, 6G is set to play a pivotal role in future CAVs.
+6G-enabled V2X communication promises to provide services with ultra-low latency, high data transmission rates, and reliable connections, with greater energy and spectrum efficiency than previous generations of wireless communications.